theory/justatheory/content/post/past/personal/pgexperts.md

 expert?--people dedicated to providing exceptional PostgreSQL professional services, including consulting, training, and support.

-Morever, we have a solid group of experienced application developers, who are ready and willing to build your PostgreSQL-backed applications on [Rails], [Catalyst], [PHP], or whatever environment you prefer.
+Moreover, we have a solid group of experienced application developers, who are ready and willing to build your PostgreSQL-backed applications on [Rails], [Catalyst], [PHP], or whatever environment you prefer.
 If it's related to PostgreSQL, it's what we do.